dialchain/dial/specs/README.md

     ]
 }
 ```
 Signatures production relies on the same principles as described above.
-1- Remove the proof block
+(1) Remove the proof block,
-2- Produce a new proof and add to the list of proofs and put the proof block back into the document.
+ (2) Produce a new proof and (3) add the new proof to the list of proofs and put the proof block back into the document.

-Publication only references the declaration file.
-This way many validators can simultaneously publish the same declaration file, each as a proof they validated declarations included in the file.
+A publication file is mutable, as it can be updated with validator signatures as they are provided.
+The actual version of the publication must be store under the ipns address of the declaration's identifier (public key identifying the declaration).

+# Contoller
+The controller of a declaration is the entity authorized to change the declaration.
+A controller can be a simple verification method, a participant or an organization identifier.

+The controller block of a __Constrained Tokens__ provide the network with the possibility of constraining the exchange of that token.
+(1) the authenticated witness protocol requires the (new) controller of a token to provide an offchain proof of identification, while staying anonymous onchain, (2) time lock contracts will delay the time to change control of the enclosing token, (3) hash locked contracts will allow the designated participant to control the enclosing token if it presents the seed of the given hash, (4) combination thereof might also be applied to constrain token disposition.